 The mandala is being produced by the Brick Project, a local community interest company (CIC) run by Dan Petley and Fraisia Bruist-Papazian - which "creates social painting activities that draw communities together".
 The pair have been responsible for collaborative public art works across the city.

-The mandala project will involve local people of all ages linked to both Meadow Vale and Hillfields Park Community Centres and workshops are also being run for pupils from Summerhill Academy and Speedwell Nursery.
+The mandala project will involve local people of all ages linked to both Meadow Vale and Hillfields Park Community Centres and workshops are also being run for pupils from Summerhill Academy and local nurseries.

 The finished artwork will consist of 468 brightly coloured circular discs, all painted during the art sessions.
 It will be displayed on an outside wall of Meadow Vale Community Centre to be on permanent view for local people to see.
 The project has been made possible thanks to funding from Quartet Community Foundation.